 • 2x Noblesse Oblige

-There are many ways to build Chongyun, but most players just swap him in to drop his Skill and Burst, and this build maximizes his damage in that situation.
+There are many ways to build Chongyun, but most players just swap him in to drop his Skill and Burst, and this build maximizes his damage in these situations.

 Kaeya is all about setting up Cryo reactions with his short Skill and long-lasting Burst.
 This build greatly increases his damage while complementing that playstyle.

 |Lisa||• 4x Emblem of Severed Fate|

 Lisa’s Burst is a great engine for debuffing enemies, but it also does decent damage.
-If you’re using her mainly for this, there’s no beating this set’s 4-Piece bonus.
+If you’re using her mainly for this, there’s no beating this 4-Piece set bonus.

 |Ningguang||• 2x Archaic Petra|

 • 2x Noblesse Oblige

-The amount of single-target DMG Ningguang can do with her Burst and this build will make you think she’s a 5* character.
+The amount of single-target DMG Ningguang can do with her Burst and our build will make you think she’s a 5* character.

 Rosaria can easily be run as a main Physical DPS – she can even keep up stacks on the 4-Piece Pale Flame bonus as well as Razor.
-But she is most powerful as a Burst Support.
+But she is most powerful as a Burst Support with this set bonus.

 |Geo Traveler||• 2x Archaic Petra|